- Mission Arlington®/Mission Metroplex® operates the Allan Saxe Dental Clinic at our main offices, offering patients dental care free of charge;

 - Learn about volunteer opportunities or find hours of operations at our Bob Mann Medical Clinic or contact the clinic directly at 817-277-9597.

 Part of the national ministry, based upon the 12 recovery principals, centered in biblical principals and located in a local church, people are finding freedom from their addictive, compulsive, and hurtful behaviors.
 You can too.

 - Please join others every Thursday night from 7 to 9 p.m. to begin celebrating your recovery.
 The group meets in the sanctuary of ”Grace Street” Fellowship, 1516 W. Pioneer Pkwy.
 Entry is around the back of the church, and child care is provided.

 - From 7 to 8 p.m., everyone stays together in a worship, teaching, and/or testimony time.
 From 8 to 9 p.m., men and women divide into small groups.

 - Also offered during this time is a Celebrate Recovery Experience for youth, titled “the Landing,” and also a Celebrate Recovery designed especially for children.

 For more information, call 817-704-6161.
 Leave a message if you would like to talk with someone about your need, and we will call you back.
 Or, you can e-mail the ministry team leader here.

-Local counselors volunteer their time and resources to help families, individuals, and children who cannot afford the counseling necessary during a healing process.
-Read more about volunteer opportunities or contact Dr. Rick Burgin, Counseling Director, at 817-704-6144.
+Local counselors volunteer their time and resources to help families, adults, teenagers, and children who cannot easily afford these services.
+Contact us at 817-704-6144 for more information.

 Community members who have experienced the death of a family member or friend are invited to register for the 13 week GriefShare program held at Grace Street Fellowship on Tuesday evenings, 7 to 9 p.m.
 The meetings are open, and anyone can join the group at any time during the course.